Sole trader vs limited company in 2026: which saves you more tax?

 InvoiceAdept helps UK tradespeople send professional invoices, track payments, and stay MTD-compliant — all from your phone.

 Pension contributions.
 Your company can make employer pension contributions that are tax-deductible for Corporation Tax.
-This is one of the most tax-efficient ways to extract money from a limited company, especially at higher income levels.
+This is one of the most tax-efficient ways to take money from a limited company, especially at higher income levels.

 When should you actually incorporate?

-- Over £85,000 profit: You should have incorporated yesterday.
-At this level you are potentially overpaying by £5,000+ per year.
+- Over £85,000 profit: You should have incorporated already.
+At this level, you could be overpaying by £5,000+ yearly.

 CIS and the construction industry